berndporr/qtSinePlayer/README.md

 ```

 Create an instance of `AudioBeep` in the *constructor*
-of your program (i.e. create it only one):
+of your program (i.e. create it only once):
 ```
 audiobeep = new AudioBeep(this,[[duration,]frequency]);
 ```